Pop-up City. Searching for instant urbanity

 BOLOGNA.
 Esprit Nouveau Pavilion, Fiera District, October 31

-10 photographs were showed in the Diorama hall, as part of the seminar Life in Cities, on the occasion of the very first World Cities Day promoted by UN-Habitat!
+10 photographs were shown in the Diorama hall, as part of the seminar Life in Cities, on the occasion of the very first World Cities Day promoted by UN-Habitat!

 Thanks to Emilia-Romagna Region, Department for Urban Regeneration